 Private Property

-Property rights are well regulated and well defined in Bahrain.
-GCC nationals and companies enjoy the same ownership rights as Bahrainis and are allowed to purchase and own real estate and land without significant limitations.
-However, the authority for the sale and allocation of public land is held by the king, resulting in opaque procedures for privatizing public land.
-Non-GCC nationals are permitted to own real estate, but only in specific areas such as high-rise commercial and residential units, as well as property related to tourism, banking, financial, health care, or training projects.
+Property rights are well-regulated and clearly defined in Bahrain.
+GCC nationals and companies have the same ownership rights as Bahrainis and are allowed to purchase and own real estate and land without major restrictions.
+Non-GCC nationals may own real estate, but only in designated areas such as high-rise commercial and residential units, and property associated with tourism, banking, financial, health care or training projects.
+However, authority over the sale and allocation of public land rests with the king, which has led to opaque procedures for privatizing public land.
+During the review period, the sale of an island on the western waterfront to the Jewish National Fund sparked strong opposition among Bahraini society to the government’s normalization with Israel.

-The government allows 100% foreign ownership of companies in certain sectors and permits the establishment of representative offices and local branches of foreign companies without the need for a local sponsor.
-Meanwhile, the kingdom is increasingly promoting foreign investments in its real estate sector, which is expected to continue booming thanks to large offshore land reclamation projects.
-The 2018 Bahrain Real Estate Investment Exhibition and the 2022 Cityscape Bahrain Exhibition additionally promoted the country’s real estate market as an investment opportunity for foreign investors.
+The government allows 100% foreign ownership of companies in certain sectors and permits the establishment of representative offices and local branches of foreign companies without requiring a local sponsor.
+Meanwhile, the kingdom increasingly promotes foreign investment in its real estate sector, which is expected to continue booming due to large offshore land-reclamation projects.
+Real estate exhibitions or fairs further promote the country’s real estate market as an investment opportunity.
+During the review period, Bahrain issued 10,000 Golden Residency permits, the majority of which were allocated to property owners with assets valued at BHD 200,000 or more.

 Property rights

-The oil and gas sector, along with affiliated industries, is largely dominated by state-controlled companies.
-Joint ventures and other private investments in the petroleum sector are only permitted under production-sharing agreements with the state-controlled oil company, Bahrain Petroleum Company (BAPCO), which largely dominates the market.
+The oil and gas sector, and affiliated industries are largely dominated by state-controlled companies, while joint ventures and other private investments in the petroleum sector are permitted only under production-sharing agreements with the state-controlled oil company, Bahrain Petroleum Company (BAPCO).
 However, sectors such as tourism, banking, finance, real estate, trade, telecommunications and health care are open to private and foreign investors.
+An amendment to the 2001 Commercial Companies Law has further improved the business environment in the non-oil sector and allows 100% foreign ownership in various sectors of the economy, including manufacturing, mining and water supply.
+In recent years, real estate has become a major driver for private investment and enterprise, and continues to grow substantially.
+However, a concrete shortage during the review period has fueled concerns about the long-term availability of construction materials, as concrete prices skyrocketed in 2024, threatening sustained economic growth.

 Private enterprise